rit-git/tagging/README.md

 The datasets can also be used for broader NLP tasks including text/intent classification and information extraction

+Update 03/25/2021: added example usage for non-programmers and programmers

 ## Dataset

 | Dataset | #Record | %Positive | Quality | Task       |